google/closure-templates/documentation/reference/let.md

 {let $<IDENTIFIER> kind="IDENTIFIER_TYPE"}...{/let}
 ```

-`let` defines a name for an intermediate value.
-The name is defined only within
+`let` defines a name for an intermediate immutable value.
+The name is defined
-the immediate code block containing the `let` command, and the value is not
+only within the immediate code block containing the `let` command.
+As these
-modifiable.
+values are immutable there is no syntax for updating their values and defining
+multiple `let` values with the same name is a compilation error.

 The `kind` attribute specifies the
 [content kind](../dev/security.md#content_kinds).